Biology and Conservation of Sea Turtles | Department of Biology

 Prerequisites: Biology 112 or permission of the instructor

-Course Description: Field Studies: The course will be centered around field work a the Karen Beasely Sea Turtle Rescue and Rehabilitation Center in Surf City, North Carolina and in Tortuguero, Costa Rica
+Course Description: Classroom and Field Studies with field work at the Karen Beasley Sea Turtle Rescue and Rehabilitation Center in Surf City, North Carolina and in Tortuguero, Costa Rica.

 Costa Rica: Students will participate in the oldest on-going sea turtle research program of its kind.
 Initiated by Dr. Archie Carr in the late 1950s, the tagging project is now coordinated by the Sea Turtle Conservancy (STC).
 Students will participate in all aspects of data collection on the green turtles that come to nest on the beach at night.
-Students will need to be physically fit, as tagging the turtles may require five or more miles of walking each night in a tropical climate
+Students will need to be physically fit, as tagging the turtles will require five or more miles of walking each night in a tropical climate with lots of humidity and bugs!

 Housing will be at the STC’s Tortuguero Biological Field Station.
-Tortuguero is a remote roadless area on the Caribbean coast, at the edge of a wet tropical rain forest that is criss-crossed by rivers and streams.
+Tortuguero is a remote road-less area on the Caribbean coast, at the edge of a tropical rain forest that is criss-crossed by rivers and streams.
 Access is only by boat, or plane, but we will be arriving and departing by boat.
 The field station is located adjacent to the small village of Tortuguero and the 20,000-hectare Tortuguero National Park.
 Students will help measure nesting turtles, count eggs and assist in flipper tagging and recording data.
-In addition to working with the turtles, students will have the opportunity to meet the people of the local village, a Caribbean coastal community.
+In addition to working with the turtles, students will have the opportunity to meet the people of the local village, a Caribbean coastal community, and work with local school children.
 On day trips, students may explore the rain forest of the National Park and other ecosystems of the northern Caribbean coast of Costa Rica.

-Not included in cost: Transportation to Surf City and meals; passport, airport exit tax in Costa Rica (about $27.00), tips (about $50.00), insurance, and personal items.
-Certain special field trips may be offered at a small additional cost
+Not included in cost: Transportation to Surf City and meals.
+Air fare to/from San Jose, Costa Rica (estimated $800), passport (about $130), airport exit tax in Costa Rica (about $30.00), tips (about $50.00), and personal items.
+Special field trips may be offered at a small additional cost with in Costa Rica.

 Contact: